-Investment Properties is the property and asset manager for Melcor's 4.75 million of in commercial real estate and 593 residential rental units, including that owned by the REIT.
+Investment Properties is the property and asset manager for Melcor's 4.80 million sf in commercial real estate and 476 residential rental units, including properties owned by the REIT.

-Our Investment Properties division has been acquiring and improving commercial assets since the 1960s to provide stable cash flows to the company.
-Our Investment Properties team manages, leases and provides signature care to our tenants as property manager, and as asset manager, ensures the ongoing maintenance and sustainability-focused capital improvements occur when necessary.
+Our Investment Properties division has been building, acquiring and improving commercial and multi-family residential assets since the 1960s to provide stable cash flow to the company.
+Our Investment Properties team manages, leases and provides signature care to our tenants as property manager, and as asset manager, ensures the ongoing maintenance and sustainabilityfocused capital improvements occur when necessary.